-For Those Who Love Their Car
+For All of Those Who Love Their Car

 San Antonio–If you’re a car person, you know there is no doubt diesel Volkswagen owners are crazy about their TDi’s.
 Most will drive them hundreds of thousands of miles with no major issues.
 What most owners tend to neglect is the appearance of their vehicle.
 Personally, I see TDi’s all the time that look as if they were abandoned but still run strong!
 I’m sure when it was new hours were spent washing, waxing, and picking bits of lint from the nooks and crannies of the interior.
-With any relationship you can tend to neglect it over the years.
+With any relationship, you can tend to neglect it over the years.
 The owner of this Volkswagen purchased it new in 2003, so we’re sure he remembers the look and feel of it when he drove it away from the dealer lot.

-You may think spending what some would see as the vehicles total resale value on detailing it and repairing some minor door ding somewhat foolish.
-Why not take the money, sell the car and apply it towards a new modern one with heated seats navigation and a backup camera.
+You may think spending what some would see as the vehicle’s total resale value on detailing it and repairing some minor door ding somewhat foolish.
+Why not take the money, sell the car and apply it towards a new modern one with heated seat navigation and a backup camera.
 Have you ever heard the saying “the best vehicle is one that is paid for?”
 Not having a car payment is a huge financial relief and allows an owner to use that money to pay other bills or build a nice retirement fund.

 We started with a thorough cleaning of the paint.
 This included a decontamination wash followed by a clay treatment.
 We tested several spots with various compounds and polishes and decided that sanding the oxidation off the paint was the best plan prior to the compound and polish steps.